viniciusrpb/image_vis/README.md

 # ImageVis
-A Tool for Visualizing Image Sets using Vision Transformers
+A Tool for Visualizing Image Sets using Vision Transformers in D3.js